[Much of my site will be useless to you if you've got the images turned off!]

 The approach of war naturally brought uneasiness to the settlers in the Kaskaskia area, and Ninian Edwards, governor of Illinois Territory, suggested that the Massac garrison be removed to Kaskaskia for the protection of that area.33 This proposal was refused, the military forces at St. Louis and Ste Geneviève being considered adequate for the protection of Kaskaskia.

 At this time there occurred the famous New Madrid earthquake.
 Beginning in mid‑December, 1811, severe shocks were felt at intervals until early in February.
-Serious damage to brick and stone work occurred as far north as Cape Girardeau on the Mississippi and as far up the Ohio as Fort Massac.34 p56 The amount of earthquake damage at Fort Massac is not revealed, but Lieutenant Indicates a West Point graduate and gives his Class.E.
+Serious damage to brick and stone work occurred as far north as Cape Girardeau on the Mississippi and as far up the Ohio as Fort Massac.34 p56 The amount of earthquake damage at Fort Massac is not revealed, but Lieutenant Indicates a West Point graduate, Class of 1806: a link to his biographical entry in Cullum's Register.E.
 A. Allen, who succeeded Price to the command of the post at that time, made at least two requests for funds for repairs of the works.35

 In December, 1812, Fort Massac began to receive trainees belonging to the new Twenty-Fourth Regiment of Infantry, an organization then being recruited in Kentucky and Tennessee under Colonel W. P. Anderson.
 Lieutenant Allen was relieved of the command at Massac, Captain Joseph Phillips of the Twenty-Fourth Infantry succeeding him.36 Following Phillips' company came all the troops of the Twenty-Fourth Regiment stationed at Knoxville under the command of Lieutenant Colonel Edmund P. Gaines.
 These troops were stationed at Massac for the purpose of being "armed, clothed, equiped [sic], and held in readiness for service."37